 Tasmania, the island state of Australia, lies 40 degrees south of the equator.
 An archipelago of more than 334 islands in the temperate zone of the southern hemisphere, it is a land of dramatic coastlines, rugged mountains, spectacular wilderness and sparkling highland lakes.

 Tasmanians breathe some of the world’s cleanest air and can enjoy rainwater of extraordinary purity.
-Unpolluted coastal seas and rich, fertile soils enable them to produce the finest foods.
+Pristine coastal seas and rich, fertile soils enable them to produce the finest foods.

 Tasmania is an island of difference.
 Its people are resourceful; applying the kind of creativity that arises from geographical isolation to their business activities, scientific research and artistic endeavours.

 Tasmanians produce superb wines and world-class beers to complement their extraordinary food.
 The natural and built environment inspires their artists and writers.
 They are world leaders in many areas of specialisation, including large-scale, high-speed catamarans, marine evacuation gear, high-performance radio antennae and aquaculture equipment.
 Whatever they do, they regard quality as their over-arching competitive advantage.

 Join our eFriends mailing list and once a month we will keep you up-to-date with the news that’s flowing in our state.
 You could win a prize in our monthly competition.
 You may unsubscribe at any time.